FAQ'S GETTING THERE/ROUTES/WHEN

 The dry season is roughly from May to October, however you still can expect some rain, especially in the highlands around Ruteng, Bajawa and Moni.

-The rainy season should start in November untill April with the months January, February and March as the worst.
+The rainy season should start in November until April with the months January, February and March as the worst.
 However seasons on Flores, like elsewhere in the world are not so strict anymore these days.

 In the rainy season it can be difficult to climb mountains or sometimes not possible at all.
 The rainy months are also not so attractive for diving and snorkling.
 You also can expect floods and landslides.
 But on the other hand in the rainy season Flores is at its most beautiful as the most dry parts of the island like north coast, around Labuan Bajo, Komodo National Park and the far east in Larantuka and Adonara will turn into green again.
-When traveling during the months December to April ad a few extra days to avoid disappointments as boats are more likely not to sail and peaks of volcanos are covered with a thick fog.
+When traveling during the months December to April add a few extra days to avoid disappointments as boats are more likely not to sail and peaks of volcanos are covered with a thick fog.
 To spot komodo dragons the months between September and May/June are the best.

 The more or less classic route on Flores is from Maumere to Labuan Bajo or the other way around.
 The (by me) so called semi-classic route is from Maumere to Labuan Bajo via Riung.